-If you’ve been devouring blog posts on frugality tips, chances are you’re saving well and getting lots of value from using these frugal tips.
-Does this make you a wise frugal?
+If you’ve been devouring blog posts on frugal living, chances are you’re saving well and getting lots of value from using these frugal tips.
+But does being merely frugal make you a wise frugal?

 According to dictionary.com, frugal is defined as “economical in use or expenditure; prudently saving or sparing; not wasteful”.

 But I’d say that it’s a fine line between being a frugal and being overly frugal.